Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

 Check out the video below to understand the importance of oil circulation in an engine.

-The cold idle oil pressure of an engine in a normal condition is from 40 to 65 psi, and the hot idle oil pressure of an engine in a normal condition is from 10 to 30 psi.
+The cold idle oil pressure of a normal engine is 40 to 65 psi.
+The hot idle oil pressure of a normal engine is 10 to 30 psi.

-If the oil pressure is low, the oil pressure senders will trigger a warning light on the dashboard.
+If oil pressure is low, the senders will trigger a dashboard warning light.

-If the engine is running and the oil pressure drops below the minimum oil pressure, the engine will stall.
-This could be caused by low oil pressure due to poor maintenance or a leak.
+If oil pressure drops below the minimum while running, the engine will stall.
+This could be from low oil pressure due to poor maintenance or a leak.

-Here are the symptoms of low oil pressure at idle:
+Here are the symptoms of engine not getting enough oil pressure while idling:

 - Engine overheating